-- Step 1 Create a new entry in the Risk Register (page 42) by filling in the name (or your name if unknown or "confidential") and initial date of notification of the hazard; - Step 2 Enter a full description of the hazard and all associated risks into the Risk Register (in the event that there is no apparent hazard a Risk Event Statement ("RES") can be input in the appropriate box on the risk register); - Step 3 Using the Risk Chart (page 40) make an estimation of the severity of the consequences of the hazard and each risk (or "RES") occurring (based on the information you were given and your knowledge of the system); - Step 4 Using the Risk Chart make an estimation of the likelihood of the hazard and each risk occurring (or "RES") based on the information you were given and any knowledge you have of previous occurrences; - Step 5 Use the Risk Matrix to find where the severity (sometimes referred to as "consequence") and likelihood (sometimes referred to as "probability") for each risk intersect or cross each other on the chart and this will be the resultant risk value; - Step 6 Determine which department or individual will be responsible for tracking resolution of the identified risk and input the name on the risk register. - Step 7-If the Resultant Risk Value from Step 5 above is greater than or equal to (Moderate) then a Short Term Mitigation plan should be developed.
-This can be done in collaboration with the Safety Office is help is needed to develop.
-A short term mitigation should reduce the residual risk to an acceptable level and should be timely. - Step 8 Once the short term mitigation is in place the person responsible to manage the Risk should develop a proper long term mitigation plan to reduce or eliminate the RISK.
+- Step 1 Create a new entry in the Risk Register (page 42) by filling in the name (or your name if unknown or "confidential") and initial date of notification of the hazard; - Step 2-Enter a full description of the hazard and all associated risks into the Risk Register (in the event that there is no apparent hazard a Risk Event Statement ("RES") can be input in the appropriate box on the risk register); - Step 3-Using the Risk Chart (page 40) make an estimation of the severity of the consequences of the hazard and each risk (or "RES") occurring (based on the information you were given and your knowledge of the system); - Step 4-Using the Risk Chart make an estimation of the likelihood of the hazard and each risk occurring (or "RES") based on the information you were given and any knowledge you have of previous occurrences; - Step 5-Use the Risk Matrix to find where the severity (sometimes referred to as "consequence") and likelihood (sometimes referred to as "probability") for each risk intersect or cross each other on the chart and this will be the resultant risk value; - Step 6-Determine which department or individual will be responsible for tracking resolution of the identified risk and input the name on the risk register.
+Details of the discrepancy are routed to the appropriate section for resolution and a email is sent to section head for tracking. - Step 7-If the Resultant Risk Value from Step 5 above is greater than or equal to (Moderate) then a Short Term Mitigation plan should be developed.
+This can be done in collaboration with the Safety Office if help is needed to develop.
+A short term mitigation should reduce the residual risk to an acceptable level and should be timely. - Step 8 Once the short term mitigation is in place the person responsible to manage the Risk should develop a proper long term mitigation plan to reduce or eliminate the RISK. - Step 9- If the item is able to be resolved through routine maintenance and resolved before the end of day, the actions taken are entered into the AOCC Maintenance Log, an entry is made in the end of day report and item is considered closed. - Step 10 If the item cannot be resolved before the end of the day, an entry is made in the end of day report listing all actions taken so far to resolve, and a Hazard and Risk Register entry form is submitted to the Safety Office for follow-up (the item should be prioritized using the CIAA Hazard and Risk Analysis Chart on pg.
+2-8). - Step11 The Safety Office will enter this item into the appropriate sections Risk Register and continue to monitor and update until final resolution of item is achieved.